Section 106 Agreements Seminar - digital and in-person classroom course

 Certificate of Completion

-Within one week of the course, each participant will receive a certificate of completion by email, suitable for submittal to your supervisor and/or accreditation organization.
+Within approximately one week of the course, each participant will receive a certificate of completion by email, suitable for submittal to your supervisor and/or accreditation organization.

 Cancellations